 You may be wondering what I will do if all 120 root.
 Well, I’m giving many of them away to agave-loving blogger friends in Austin and beyond, although I’ll probably wait to mail them until next spring, when they’ll be established and I won’t have to worry about them freezing in transit as they go through Denver or wherever.
 If I have leftover Moby Jr.’s at that time, I’ll have a giveaway of them here at Digging, so stay tuned!

-I welcome your comments.
-If you’re reading this in an email, click here to visit Digging and find the comment link at the end of each post.
+I welcome your comments; please scroll to the end of this post to leave one.
+If you’re reading this in a subscription email, click here to visit Digging and find the comment box at the end of each post.

 Digging Deeper: News and Upcoming Events

 Austinites and native-plant shoppers, I’ll be at the member’s day Fall Plant Sale at the Lady Bird Johnson Wildflower Center on October 14, and I hope to see you there!
 I’ll be signing books between 1 and 3 pm in the Wild Ideas gift shop.
 If you’re not a member, of course you can still come on out and see the gardens and stop in at Wild Ideas.
 Hope to see you there!